Everything You Need to Know About Logo File Formats

 Let me explain.

-We use different colour profiles for various applications.
-Generally, RGB for digital use and CMYK or Pantone for printing.
+We use different colour profiles for different logo applications.
+RGB is generally used in digital applications, and CMYK or Pantone are used for printing.

 By storing colour information, you can guarantee that your logo’s colours are maintained and accurately reproduced when opened or printed.
-That’s necessary to ensuring a consistent brand experience.
+This is necessary to ensure a consistent brand experience.

 Let’s look at three different colour systems: